microsoftgraph/msgraph-training-go/README.md

 [![Go](https://github.com/microsoftgraph/msgraph-training-go/workflows/Go/badge.svg)](https://github.com/microsoftgraph/msgraph-training-go/actions/workflows/go.yml)

-This sample will introduce you to working with the Microsoft Graph SDK to access data in Microsoft 365 from .NET applications.
-This code is the result of completing the [Go Microsoft Graph tutorial](https://docs.microsoft.com/graph/tutorials/go).
+This sample will introduce you to working with the Microsoft Graph SDK to access data in Microsoft 365 from Go applications.
+This code is the result of completing the [Go Microsoft Graph tutorial](https://docs.microsoft.com/graph/tutorials/go) and the [Go Microsoft Graph app-only tutorial](https://docs.microsoft.com/graph/tutorials/go-app-only).

 ## Running the sample

+The code for the delegated user authentication sample is in the [user-auth](user-auth) folder.
+Instructions to configure and run the sample can be found in the [README](user-auth/README.md) in that folder.

-The code for this sample is in the [demo](demo) folder.
-Instructions to configure and run the sample can be found in the [README](demo/README.md) in that folder.
+The code for the app-only authentication sample is in the [app-auth](app-auth) folder.
+Instructions to configure and run the sample can be found in the [README](app-auth/README.md) in that folder.

 ## Code of conduct